Sumeru Managing Director John Brennan shares what it takes to scale a product-led company—from UX and innovation to the role of domain knowledge.

 John Brennan: (00:01:30)

 Number one, we literally have a generation of users who’ve grown up with the best consumer applications in the world.
 They’ve been trained to recognize what great software looks like.

-And as investors in business software, which is primarily what we invest in, right?
+As investors in business software, which is primarily what we invest in, right?
 We invest in software that is focused on enterprises or businesses.
 We have to recognize that the users of that software have been trained in their personal lives, by their experiences with Facebook and Google and Amazon.

 There’s no hiding from mediocre or bad product.
-And maybe in the old days you could keep your customers from talking to one another.
-You could offer (00:02:30) a reference here or there.
+Maybe in the old days you could keep your customers from talking to one another.
+You could offer a reference here or there.
 Those days are long gone.

 People do their research on the internet.
 People understand how to find other users.
-And so my perspective is that that customer or user social network around a product may in fact be one of the most important and endurable competitive advantages today.
+So my perspective is that that customer or user’s social network around a product may in fact be one of the most important and endurable competitive advantages today.

 Okay.
 What you’re saying is the bar has gotten higher and there’s no hiding.

 So given all of that, even though if you have a great product, it’s still not enough sometimes.
 Because you have a product, but then you have a product led company.

 John Brennan: (00:04:00)

-I think that the best way to maybe to address that sort of broader idea is that a product in and of itself, particularly a SaaS product doesn’t simply exist in a vacuum, that there is an entire customer experience that gets delivered.
+I think that the best way to maybe to address that sort of broader idea is that a product in and of itself–particularly a SaaS product–doesn’t simply exist in a vacuum, that there is an entire customer experience that gets delivered.

 So valuable insights or valuable content that really attracts them to what it is this particular company is doing.
 That’s a part of a customer experience.
-A sales process, which really doesn’t try and slam a square peg into a round hole, but really (00:04:30) delivers the solution that makes sense.
+A sales process, which really doesn’t try and slam a square peg into a round hole, but really delivers the solution that makes sense.

 That’s part of a customer experience.
 The solution itself, which I’ve just talked about, being a great product that people want to consume is obviously deeply important.
-And then obviously the quality of that, of that solution, and the ease of use and the helpfulness of it goes to the central heart of the matter, which is people actually adopting it.
+Then, obviously the quality of that solution, and the ease of use and the helpfulness of it goes to the central heart of the matter, which is people actually adopting it.

 There’s the quality of the customer success function or the customer support function, which helps people go beyond just what we can do in product to go a step further in terms of adoption.

-We’re not trying to sell you something that’s not going to work, that we’re trying to get you involved in a platform that’s going to create value for you and that (00:05:30) you’re going to enjoy using and that you’re going to adopt more deeply.
+We’re not trying to sell you something that’s not going to work, that we’re trying to get you involved in a platform that’s going to create value for you and that you’re going to enjoy using and that you’re going to adopt more deeply.

 That makes perfect sense in the idea that a product needs a support system around it.
 Is that something that founders sometimes overlook or often overlook?